ahunsberger/TestSuiteDesign/README.md

 Continuous Delivery is a piece of the puzzle to become a high performing DevOps organization.
 If DevOps is about the culture needed to quickly release valuable services to our users, CD is the delivery mechanism to do that.

 I like to think about Continuous Delivery as a car driving on a road at night, and see Testing and Monitoring/Alerting (our feedback) as the head lights.
-We can drive down the road without them, but testing and feedback keep us from going off-road (and potentially wrecking our car!). (credit of his analogy to my colleague, John Yetter!)
+We can drive down the road without them, but testing and feedback keep us from going off-road (and potentially wrecking our car!). (credit of this analogy to my colleague, John Yetter!)

 # What are my goals as a tester to help facilitate collaboration (and productivity)